FAQ

 People who develop a consistent Vipassana practice often report these changes in how they relate to depression:

 • Earlier awareness.
-You notice the onset of a depressive episode sooner because you're more attuned to your mental and physical states.
+Practitioners tend to notice the onset of a depressive episode sooner.

 • Less identification.
 Instead of "I am depressed," the experience becomes "depression is present."
-This subtle shift creates space between you and the experience.
+This subtle shift creates some space around the experience.

 • Greater tolerance for discomfort.
-Equanimity doesn't mean you enjoy depression.
-It means you can sit with it without adding layers of anxiety, guilt, and resistance on top of it.
+Equanimity doesn't mean enjoying depression.
+It means being able to sit with it without adding layers of anxiety, guilt, and resistance on top of it.

 These benefits develop gradually through consistent practice.
 They're not dramatic or sudden.
 But over months and years, they can meaningfully change your relationship with depression.